Editor’s note: This article is an adapted version of one we published last year about how our March Madness predictions work.

 Note, however, that Elo is still just one of six computer rankings that we use for the men’s tournament.
 The other five are ESPN’s BPI, Jeff Sagarin’s “predictor” ratings, Ken Pomeroy’s ratings, Joel Sokol’s LRMC ratings, and Sonny Moore’s computer power ratings.
 In addition, we use two human-generated rating systems: the selection committee’s 68-team “S-Curve”, and a composite of preseason ratings from coaches and media polls.
 The eight systems — six computer-generated and two human-generated — are weighted equally in coming up with a team’s overall rating.

 We’ve calculated Elo ratings for men’s teams only.
 For women’s ratings, we rely on the same composite of ratings systems that we used last year.
 You can find more about the methodology for our women’s forecasts here.

 As has been the case previously, our ratings are also adjusted for travel distance and (for men’s teams only) player injuries.
-Our injury adjustment has been slightly improved to account for the higher or lower caliber of replacement players on different teams: Stony Brook, for example, won’t be able to replace a star player as easily as Kentucky can.
+Our injury adjustment has been slightly improved to account for the higher or lower caliber of replacement players on different teams.